waldrain/waldrain.github.io/pv.md

   2023-10-19 12:40  46143.2 15.0  294.9  270.8  271.6  cloudy and rainy day with wwwp on grid mains and no pv gain
   2023-10-19 14:10  46144.2 15.0  294.9  271.6  272.3  1.0 0.0 0.0 0.8 0.7
   2023-10-19 14:30  46144.4 15.0  294.9  271.7  272.4  1.2 0.0 0.0 0.9 0.8

+### PVB

+800Wp Balkonkraftwerk on the bottom half of the south-facing balcony roof

+- Absaar 800W Balkonwechselrichter
+- 2 x 410Wp Tidesolar panels TD-410MC-108HC all in black

+Two panels measuring 1724 x 1134 x 30 mm to be placed on a surface of 2.7 x 1.3, max.
+3 x 1.3, max. max.
+3.1 x 1.4.

+Or maybe better place them on the south end of the main roof first?

 ### PVN